ManuGowda/fgrep/README.md

 # fgrep
-a rust cli tool for parsing log file
+a rust cli client for parsing log file